-The churn rate is an indicator which is used for the measurement of turbulence.
+The churn rate is one type of indicator used for the measurement of turbulence.
 It is viewed as an economy's ability to expand and adjust its structure of production to the market's changing needs and is given by the sum of birth and death rates (Eurostat/OECD, 2007).

-3. A Semi-Parametric Survival Analysis
+3. A SEMI-PARAMETRIC SURVIVAL ANALYSIS

-Both seminal and most recent literature agrees that size affects the survival rates of new firms (Mata et al., 1995; López-Garcia and Puente, 2006), which has generated one of the most striking stylized facts in the literature of industry dynamics (Audretsch and Mahmood, 1994).
-Concerning the concept of initial firm size (corresponding to the size at the time of a firm's birth), several studies have reported that the probability of firm exit from the market decreases with initial size.
+Both seminal and most recent literature agrees that size affects the survival rates of new firms (Mata et al., 1995; López-Garcia and Puente, 2006).
+This generated one of the most striking stylized facts in the literature of industry dynamics (Audretsch and Mahmood, 1994).
+Concerning the concept of initial firm size (corresponding to the size at the time of a firm's birth), several studies have reported that the probability of firm exit from the market was decreasing with initial size.
 Large firms experience higher survival rates than smaller units.
 According to the literature, there are several reasons behind this.
-The most prevalent relate to the efficient scale needed to operate efficiently in a market, to the capital intensity production technology, to the firms' capacity to access financial markets and to the management ability of small entrepreneurs.
+The most prevalent relate to the efficient scale needed to operate efficiently in a market, to the capital intensity production technology, to the firms' capacity to access financial markets and to the "inferior" management ability of small entrepreneurs.